SwapnilThange/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 ## 2024

+### November 3, 2024

+#### New Features

+* Cloud permissions are now included in project roles.
+You can now manage all project roles centrally, on a company level if you have switched to company role.

+#### Improvements

+* We have made improvements to [Permissions](/developerportal/deploy/software-composition/).
+The **Recieve alerts** permission has been removed from the permissions tab.
+The alert subscription can be done using the **Email Alerts** action on the **Alerts** page.

 ### October 17, 2024

 #### Improvements

-* We have made performance improvements to [Software Composition](/developerportal/deploy/software-composition/).
+* We have made improvements to [Permission Tab](/developerportal//deploy/node-permissions/#permissions-tab).
 Software Bills of Materials (SBOMs) generated automatically upon the creation of deployment packages now show up on the **Software Composition** page within minutes.

 ### September 19, 2024